 RIR Policy Comment RIPE NCC The abuse mailbox email address must be valid and able to receive manual and automatic messages.
-The RIPE NCC will validate if the "abuse-mailbox:" at least every six months.
+The RIPE NCC will validate if the "abuse-mailbox:" at least annually.
 If the validation fails the RIPE NCC will follow-up in compliance with the relevant RIPE Policies and RIPE NCC procedures.